 About Teen Suicide

-The risk of suicide increases dramatically when kids and teens have access to firearms at home, and nearly 60% of all suicides in the United States are committed with a gun.
-That's why any gun in your home should be unloaded, locked, and kept out of the reach of children and teens.
+- The risk of suicide increases greatly when kids and teens have access to firearms at home, and nearly 60% of all suicides in the United States are committed with a gun.
+That's why any guns in your home should be unloaded, locked, and kept out of the reach of children and teens.

-Overdose using over-the-counter, prescription, and non-prescription medicine is also a very common method for both attempting and completing suicide.
-It's important to monitor carefully all medications in your home.
-Also be aware that teens will "trade" different prescription medications at school and carry them (or store them) in their locker or backpack.
+- Overdose using over-the-counter, prescription, and non-prescription medicine is also a very common risk for attempting and completing suicide.
+It's important to monitor carefully all medicines in your home.
+Know that teens will "trade" different prescription medicines at school and carry them (or store them) in their locker or backpack.

-Suicide rates differ between boys and girls.
+- Suicide rates differ between boys and girls.
 Girls think about and attempt suicide about twice as often as boys, and tend to attempt suicide by overdosing on drugs or cutting themselves.
-Yet boys die by suicide about four times as often girls, perhaps because they tend to use more lethal methods, such as firearms, hanging, or jumping from heights.
+Yet boys die by suicide about four times as often girls, and experts think this is because they tend to use more lethal methods.

 Which Teens Are at Risk for Suicide?